LiamCun1/AWS-Proj-Refined/README.md

 - create_table: Creates a new table s3_data_collection if it does not already exist.
 - insert_query: Creates the query to input the data into the created table.
 - DB_connection.commit: Commit changes made to database.
 - DB_cursor.close: Close cursor so further changes may not be made to database.

+## Overview of Test Case

+-This test case is using moto and unittest to mock the AWS environment and test the code.
+-@mock_aws is creating mock interactions in the AWS environment.
+-@patch('psycopg2.connect') is replacing psycopg2.connect with mock_connection.
+-mock_conn is going to be the mock connection for the database.
+-mock_connection.return_value replaces the psycopg2.connect call with the mock_conn.
+-mock_cursor returns a mock cursor in the connection.
+-All connections are asserted as called once except for the cursors as they are called on multiple times.